frugalware/fvbe/readme.txt

 When doing this, select `Next` from our partitioner UI without modifying any of the tables from the UI.
 Our partitioner will just skip to the next module, using your existing partition tables.

+== Format Module

+Our formatter is used to format the filesystems that will be used on your new installation.
+If you choose to setup swap, they will be activated before the installation commences.
+If you choose to use `noformat`, then the existing filesystem will be reused.
+This is only advised if you know what you are doing.